google/cabbie/README.md

 | AukeraPort        |REG_DWORD     |9119                                                        |LocalHost port to check against for Aukera maintenance windows.                                                                             |
 | AukeraName        |REG_SZ        |"Cabbie"                                                    |Aukera maintenance window label to query for to determine if a maintenance window is currently open.                                        |

+### Pre/Post Update script execution

+Cabbie has the ability to run predefined scripts before and after each Windows update install session.
+The each script is execute with a 10 minute timeout and will be automatically stopped if the timeout is reached.

+The scripts will need to be PowerShell scripts named `PreUpdate.ps1` and/or `PostUpdate.ps1` located in the Cabbie root directory (`C:\Program Files\Google\Cabbie`).

+**PreUpdate.ps1**: This script will be executed once before the fist update in the collection is download and installed.

+**PostUpdate.ps1**: This script will be executed after the last update in the collection is installed.

 ## Command-line Usage